Borremose

 Borremose is a raised bog in central Himmerland, Denmark south east of the town of Aars.
 The name translates directly as 'Borre'-bog, where 'Borre' might well be a derivation of the old word burgh meaning fortified place, as seen in many other place-names.

+Site

 The northern part of the bog is heavily overgrown with trees and shrubs nowadays and is inaccessible in most places.
 Furthermore, due to industrial turf-production during and after World War II, large parts of the bog has turned into lakes.

-Archaeology

-Borremose is famous for being the finding site of more than three bog bodies (Late Bronze Age) (Thorvildsen 1947) (Glob 1969) and a fortified settlement (Martens 1994).

-The Borremose Man, one of several bog bodies, animal sacrifices and votive offerings found in and around Borremose.
+Discovery

+The site was rediscovered in 1929 when the bog was being turned into arable land.